microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-03.md

 - Modify the `TrafficControlService` (`TrafficController` class) so it sends `SpeedingViolation` messages using the Dapr pub/sub building block.
 - Create a Dapr configuration file for specifying the pub/sub Dapr components.
 - Restart all services & run the `Simulation` application.
-- Once you have the above working, replace the RabbitMQ message broker with Azure Service Bus by **only changing the Dapr configuration file**.
+- Once you have the above working, replace the RabbitMQ message broker with Azure Service Bus (using topics) by **only changing the Dapr configuration file**.

 **Optional if re-implementing `FineCollectionService` using Dapr .NET SDK**